phiguera/CharAnalysis/index.md

 Professor, Department of Ecosystem and Conservation Sciences, University of Montana, Missoula, MT, USA

 https://www.umt.edu/people/phiguera

+**Note: Version 2.0 was developed in collaboration with Claude, an AI assistant developed by Anthropic.
+Claude assisted with code modernization, bug fixes, architecture redesign, and documentation.
+All code was reviewed and validated by the author against Version 1.1 reference outputs.**

 ## The Road to Version 2.0 (March 2026)
 The development of _CharAnalysis_ 2.0 is focused on several core pillars of improvement to better serve the paleoecological community: